 The combination of App Clips, NFC tags and Apple Pay will be extremely disruptive in markets where NFC and QR payment players are very competitive.
 Places like Japan.
-PayPay and Line Pay will lose their edge.
-If they are smart, they can add NFC tag support in their payment apps.
+PayPay and Line Pay lose their edge.
+Smart QR payment players can adapt and add NFC tag support in their payment apps.
 And they can bypass Apple Pay if they want to, though it won’t be as slick.
-Ultimately they are not wedded to QR codes and have always said they would add NFC if customers want it.
+Ultimately they are not wedded to QR codes, PayPay and Line Pay have always said they would add NFC if customers want it.

-App Clips finally unlocks the power of background NFC tag reading and is the other big Apple Pay development, in addition to CarKey, announced at WWDC20.
+App Clips finally unlocks the power of background NFC tag reading and is the other big WWDC20 Apple Pay development in addition to CarKey and Apple Pay QR Code AliPay payments.
 App Clips puts NFC tags on equal footing with QR Codes for the first time with the added edge of the ‘when the screen is on’ background tag read sheet pop-ups.
 This will be huge.